BlueM/cliclick/README.markdown

 Author: Carsten Blüm, Website: www.bluem.net
 Contributer: Walter Schreppers.

-Added Makefile and extended the base key class.
-It used to only support cmd, enter, esc but in this version we basically added most known keycodes (space, arrows up down left right).
+Added Makefile and extended the KeyBaseAction class.
+It used to only support cmd, enter, esc but in this version we basically added most known keycodes (space, arrows up down left right, function keys etc.).
 Here's the full list of supported keys now:

 ctrl
 cmd